cherkavi/enterprise-architect-toolbox/ultralearning.md

     * any pain points ?
   * start with first 5/10 min of the time ( apply pomodoro after )
   * patience, diligence
+  * in order not to give up - set up timer for 10 min, try again
 * distractions
   * external: wrong place, people, smart devices ?
   * internal: tire, emotions, wishes, wrong type of materials